acenet-arc/cloud_from_a_to_z/_episodes/08-day1-security-updates.md

 exercises: 0
 questions:
 - "How can can you keep a Linux software updated?"
-- "How can I fix the 'sudo: unable to resolve host test' message?"
+- "How can I fix the 'sudo: unable to resolve host' message?"
 objectives:
 - "Use a terminal based editor to edit a file."
 - "Learn about Ubuntu's package manager."